henricasanova/henricasanova.github.io/_pages/about.md

 [Information & Computer Sciences Dept.](http://www.ics.hawaii.edu) at the [University of Hawai&#699;i at M&#257;noa](https://manoa.hawaii.edu).
-My area of research fits broadly under the High Performance Computing umbrella, and I teach a range of undergraduate and undergraduate courses.
+My area of research fits broadly under the High Performance Computing umbrella, and I teach a range of undergraduate and graduate courses.
 For more information see my [academic C.V.]({{ base.url }}/files/vita.pdf) and the links at the very top.

 ## Current Semester (Fall 2019)